Katamaze/WHMCS-Action-Hook-Factory/README.md

 # Understanding Action Hooks

-Action Hooks allow you to execute your own code when events occurr inside WHMCS.
+Action Hooks allow you to execute your own code when events occur inside WHMCS.
 With them you can achieve impressive results.

 For example we managed to [transform WHMCS into a CMS](https://katamaze.com/whmcs/mercury/specifications) like WordPress with full support for [Search Engine Optimization](https://katamaze.com/blog/37/whmcs-seo-ways-to-improve-your-site-ranking-in-2020).
 We've also introduced new [billing concepts](https://katamaze.com/whmcs/billing-extension/specifications) (monthly invoicing, electronic invoicing, credit notes) and [Affiliate Marketing](https://katamaze.com/whmcs/commission-manager/specifications).